dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 random forest & neural network used to compare the accuracy of forecasting how many bicycles will be at a given station and time to two baselines + EVALUATION

+Studies of shared bicycle systems have recently appeared in the data mining literature, and are often subjects for online data visualisations. -----> http://bikes.oobrien.com/global.php